learn-co-curriculum/dsc-v3-tableau-dashboards-introduction/README.md

 ## Interactive Dashboards
 Adding interactivity to a dashboard is a great tool to let your viewer adjust the view of the data to meet their need.

-One way you can add interactivity to a dashboard is to have a drop down menu of locations for the viewer to focus on.
+One way you can add interactivity to a dashboard is to have a drop-down menu of locations for the viewer to focus on.
 Upon selecting a location the vizes on the dashboard would automatically display the data relevant to that specific location.

 Check out the example below: